ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 For example, if class `Dog` inherits from class `Animal`, then `Dog` _is-a_ subtype of `Animal` by definition, and a `Dog` instance can be used wherever an `Animal` is expected.
 This is how traditional object-oriented languages like Java or C++ work, and it's also the primary mode in Python's type system by default.

-On the other hand, structural typing determines type compatibility by the actual structure or capabilities of the object, not its explicit inheritance.
+On the other hand, structural typing determines type compatibility by the structure or capabilities of the object, not its explicit inheritance.
 In a structural type system, if an object has all the required methods and attributes of a type, then it qualifies as that type, regardless of its class name or parent classes.
 In other words, if it "walks like a duck and quacks like a duck, then it's treated as a duck."
 This is the essence of the famous _duck typing_ principle.